rust-lang/project-rfc-2229/lang-changes.md

 # Language Changes

-This document lists changes that will be made to language along with RFC-2229.
+This document lists changes that will be made to the language along with RFC-2229.

 For this document let RS20 be the pre-RFC compiler and RS21 be the post-RFC compiler.